paultgriffiths/python-cloud-model/README.md

 # Python Cloud Parcel Model

-This project aims to provide a physically interpretable framework for studying aerosol–cloud–ice interactions in a controlled parcel environment.
+This repository provides a physically interpretable framework for studying aerosol–cloud–ice interactions in a controlled parcel environment.

 It focuses on the emergence of mixed-phase microphysical processes from first-principles thermodynamics, rather than parameterised large-scale modelling.